IrisQin17/NLP-Language-Corrector/README.md

 - Build German database

 #### Ganghao Li:
+- Design the basic Crawler to extract all the contents from a URL.
-- Mainly working on design Data Structure and implement the code of database.
+- Mainly working on design Data Structure and learn to use ArangoDB.
+- Implement the database.java, Edge.java, and Node.java to store the part of speech into graph and the function to maintain this data structure.
+- Debug the code related to database.java.
-- Also join the design of modeling about calculate the score in check.java.
+- Join the design of modeling about calculate the score in check.java.

 #### Hao Zuo:
 - Discussion with teammates about algorithm design